 * The article processing charge (APC) is payable when the manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

-Clinical Medicine Insights: Case Reports is an international, open access, peer reviewed journal which considers case reports in all areas of clinical medicine which advance general medical knowledge.
+Clinical Medicine Insights: Case Reports is an international, open access journal which considers case reports in all areas of clinical medicine which advance general medical knowledge.
 Of particular but not exclusive interest are case reports in the areas of arthritis and musculoskeletal disorders, cardiology, circulatory, respiratory and pulmonary medicine, dermatology, ear, nose and throat and otolaryngology, endocrinology, ethics, health services and epidemiology, gastroenterology, geriatrics, obstetrics and gynaecology, reproduction, women’s health, oncology, pathology, psychiatry, neurology, psychology, and trauma and intensive medicine.

 |Joris Berwaerts MD||J&J Pharmaceutical Research & Development, USA|